kevinslin/seed-xkcd/vault/xkcd.2411-1-10-000th-scale-world.md

 ---
 ![OCEAN PLAY AREA RULES: No running, no horseplay, no megatsunamis, and no trying to pry the wreck of the Titanic off the bottom.](https://imgs.xkcd.com/comics/1_10000th_scale_world.png)
 > "[1/10,000th Scale World](https://xkcd.com/2411/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+OCEAN PLAY AREA RULES: No running, no horseplay, no megatsunamis, and no trying to pry the wreck of the Titanic off the bottom.